dzervas/whynot.fail/content/post/dry-your-filaments-in-the-drawer.md

 There are many ready made solutions to keep your filaments dry.
 Either purpose-built [filament dryers](https://www.printdry.com/) or generic vertical food dehydrators to dry a filament before use or after misplacing it inside your pool, but they don't take care of the permanent/long term storage.

 There are also filament containers, which take care of storage as well.
 This is the most used type as you just set the target humidity and forget it.
-Of course there are both ready made storage solutions <link> and DIY <prusa link>.
+Of course there are both [ready made](https://www.printdry.com/) storage solutions and [DIY](https://blog.prusaprinters.org/dryboxes-and-alternative-spool-holders-not-only-for-multimaterial-upgrade_30525/).

-Dehydrating filament boils (hehe) downs more or less to the following building blocks:
+Dehydrating filament boils (hehe) down to more or less the following building blocks:

-- Moisture absorbers (silica gel, the small non-edible salt packs that you get with electronics)
+* Moisture absorbers (silica gel, the small non-edible salt packs that you get with electronics)
-- Heat - just heat it up and moisture will evaporate
+* Heat - just heat it up and moisture will evaporate
-- Dehydrator - no idea how they work, so I'll market it as "magic boxes that lower humidity"
+* Dehydrator - no idea how they work, so I'll market it as "magic boxes that lower humidity"
+* (There's also vacuum that I just learned at the time of writing but not at the time of project planning.
+More info: [https://www.youtube.com/watch?v=eqQRN9TUw08](https://www.youtube.com/watch?v=eqQRN9TUw08 "https://www.youtube.com/watch?v=eqQRN9TUw08"))

 I wanted something that integrates with my lab (no random plastic containers here and there) and be dirt cheap with stuff I had around - I had just spent a lot on a new printer and my lab starts to seem like a garbage disposal place from the various random parts I've collected over the years for "future projects" - lets make this one of them.
 So it's set, I'll build something on my own.